Skip to main content

 According to HEA Sec.
 479(A)(c), 34 CFR 685.301(a)(8), DCL GEN-11-07; MCC has the authority to refuse to certify a loan(s) for an individual borrower, or may certify a loan for an amount less than the borrower’s maximum eligibility, on a case-by-case basis.

-• The Financial Aid Office may need to reduce requested loan amount if it becomes aware that student is receiving outside financial assistance that was not disclosed at the time of awarding loan(s).
+• The Financial Aid Office may reduce a loan amount if outside financial assistance reduces ument need in the student's budget.

 Grade Level One: 0 - 44.99 completed credit hours